educational research, measurement, and evaluation

 Where do our alumni work?
 This link will bring you to a list of 84 companies that look to hire employees with ERME-related skills.
 Updated 4/28/2016

-Peter Hunt, the Assistant Director of Career Services, and Jillian Gomolka (ERME) hosted students on Friday March 20th from 10-11am in Campion 306, as they went over networking, resumes, cover letters, and job search techniques specific to the ERME related field.
+Peter Hunt, the Assistant Director of Career Services, and Jillian Gomolka (ERME) hosted students on Wednesday, 2/15/17 as they went over networking, resumes and job search techniques specific to the ERME related field.
 Students can also make individual appointments with Peter.
 Visit /offices/careers.html for more details and resources.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.